-The Master’s degree in Educational Leadership prepares individuals to play a leadership role in schools.
+The Master of Science degree in Educational Leadership prepares individuals to play a leadership role in schools.
 Students may choose either the school administration program or the teacher leadership program in pursuit of the educational leadership degree.

 Graduates will become educational leaders who: